tinypascal/tinypascal/README.md

 # tinypascal
+All of this code (including bugs) is public domain.

 This is an advanced interpreter study based on the amazing series https://zserge.com/blog/cucu-part1.html

+I suggest looking at the tinymath project first to get a feel for the code.
+This interpreter is quite complex compared to the math one.

 The goal was to follow the tutorial but end up with an interpreter instead of a compiler.
 This repository is the result of my studies consisting of the following parts:
 - lexer
 - parser